 The flowers are 4–5.5 cm in diameter, and come in shades of soft lavender, to pale blue, to white with wavy or scalloped edges.

 The stems (and the many branches) hold between 3 and 5 flowers, in spring and early summer.
-It can flower in early spring, if the plant is protected from the frost.
+Iris Confusa flowers in early spring, if the plant is protected from the frost.
 The flowers are short lived, but since, the plant has many flowers, up to 75 flowers, a continuous display can last for several weeks.

-It has 2 pairs of petals, 3 large sepals (outer petals), known as the ‘falls’ and 3 inner, smaller petals (or tepals, known as the ‘standards’.
-The falls are elliptical, have a rounded top (retuse), and have wide limb (section of the petal, closest to the stem), they are 2–3 cm long and 1.5–2 cm wide.
+The bloom has 2 sets of petals, 3 large sepals (outer petals), known as the ‘falls’ and 3 inner, smaller petals (or tepals), known as the ‘standards’.
+The falls are elliptical, have a rounded top (retuse), and are 2–3 cm long and 1.5–2 cm wide.
 On the blade is a yellow or yellow-orange ridge (or crest).
 Surrounding the crest/ridge are orange-yellow, or pale mauve, or purple spots.
-The standards are broadly lanceolate and have a rounded top (retuse).
-They are 2.5 cm long and 1 cm wide.
-Both petals have wavy or scalloped edges.
+The standards are broadly lanceolate and have a rounded top (retuse) and are 2.5 cm long and 1 cm wide.

-Unlike, most irises, the foliage is held on top of the bamboo-like stems.
-So it more looks like a palm.
+Unlike, most irises, the foliage is held on top of the bamboo-like stems, looking more like a palm.
 The sword-shaped, or strap-shaped, leaves are yellowish-green, to bright green, glossy (or shine) on one side, and glaucous on the other side.
-They are lighter in colour than Iris japonica, and are normally thought to be evergreen.
-The leaves can grow up to between 28-80 cm tall and 3-6cm wide.
-The veins can not be seen, and the leaves tend to flop over.